Influencer Marketing 101

 Of course, creating a database isn’t as simple as filling out a spreadsheet.
 To wrap things up, here are some of the challenges of managing an influencer database on your own:

-• Maintaining a database can be time-consuming.
+- Maintaining a database can be time-consuming.
 Once your database reaches a certain size, managing it all is going to eat up a decent chunk of your schedule.
 Heck, it might even feel like a full-time job.
-DIY databases are ideal for teams with a small roster of influencers versus hundreds of creators.
+DIY databases are ideal for teams with a small roster of influencers versus hundreds.

-• Manual data entry is tedious.
+- Manual data entry is tedious.
 Let’s be real: nobody likes doing data entry.
 If you feel like you’re spending half your day plugging away at a spreadsheet, you’re probably on the path to burnout.
 Consider how valuable your time and schedule are.
-Your energy is probably best spent elsewhere, right?
+Your energy is 100% best spent elsewhere.

-Databases can be organizational game-changers if you’re managing a lot of influencers.
+Databases can be a huge help if you're managing a handful of influencers in-house.

-But don't underestimate how much work goes into building your own.
+But don't underestimate how much work goes into building your own influencer database.

-Want to learn how it all works?
-Get in touch with one of our consumer-to-consumer marketing experts to see how we can get your campaign off the ground ASAP.
+Want to learn how our software works?
+Get in touch with one of our experts to see how our platform can save your team serious time while earning guaranteed influencer content at scale.